DemocracyEarth/community./Presentations.md

 ## 🌿Keep the conversation going!
 At the end of your presentations, be sure to include a call to action that gives attendees further opportunity to engage with Democracy Earth ideas and community.
 We've created special easy-to-share urls that point to Democracy Earth resources:

-+ paper.democracy.earth
-  Read our white paper The Social Smart Contract
 + chat.democracy.earth
   Join our Slack community
++ paper.democracy.earth
+  Read out white paper The Social Smart Contrat
 + vote.democracy.earth
   Experiment with the tools of liquid democracy
 + code.democracy.earth